JoeTheDave/advent-of-code-js/readme.md

 npm run delete yyyy dd
 ```

+## Debugging a solution

+Run the `Debug Terminal` configuration
+This will open up a new debug terminal
+Set breakpoints as needed
+run `npm run exec yyyy dd` to debug the solution file for the target day
+When finished, kill the debug terminal

 ### TODO

 - [ ] Add DeleteAll script to delete all content in /app and the appData.json for use by those who fork